itbusina/testlemon-docs/docs/docs/pages/platform/integrations/slack-integration.md

+---
+description: "Set up Slack notifications in TestLemon for instant alerts about test failures and issues.
+Step-by-step guide to configure webhook integration and receive real-time notifications in your Slack channels."
+---

 # How to integrate Slack notifications in Testlemon

 Testlemon’s Slack integration enables teams to receive instant notifications about issues and test failures, ensuring timely awareness and quicker resolution.